Dash-Industry-Forum/Conformance-Software/README.md

 Conformance-Software
 ====================

-This package, for now, only provides the Web-FE of MPEG-DASH/DASH-IF ISO-Segment Validator for Windows platforms.
+This package provides the Web-FE of MPEG-DASH/DASH-IF ISO-Segment Validator; the latter works for Windows/Linux platforms.

 Tested for: